Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 1. There should not be a pop-up indicating that the EC update failed for any reason.

-## ECR033.001 EC firmware sync in coreboot blocked when AC not connected
+## ECR033.001 EC power button watchdog

 **Test description**